Updated: Aug 8

 Conservation news says that we are about to have 23 Apex predators dumped into our backyard. https://www.msn.com/en-us/news/us/gray-wolves-to-be-reintroduced-to-colorado-in-unprecedented-vote/ar-BB1aJQ6k

-I have not done enough research to determine for certain the genetic coloring of these dogs, but it may look like some of them are quite dark.
-Some may even be close to black.
 This news makes me hesitant to create a dog closely resembling a wolf, and letting it loose on the population of the Colorado Rockies.
 More and more our mountain communities are the host of small acreage farms.
 Hobby farms are springing up in higher elevations as well as the western slope.
 Wolf packs have a hard time distinguishing state lines.
 The Rockies extend up to Canada.
 I will be keeping a close eye on the interaction of the wolf pack and our Colorado pet dogs.
-If possible, I fnid it may behoove me to set the standard as a "not-so" wolfy looking dog.
+If possible, I find it may behoove me to set the standard as a "not-so" wolfy looking dog.
 Some thing a trigger happy hobby farmer could not possibly mistake for a wolf at 3 am in his goat pen.
 The voice and carriage is also important.
 A non-howling dog might be prudent, and a slower more lumbering gait may be desirable.